Basic structure of an accessible HTML file

 A document should have a meaningful title

-title element in the header section phrase the purpose of the document in the browser toolbar, provides a name when a page is added to favorites and displays the title for the page in search engine results.
-In addition it plays an important role in accessibility.
+title element in the header section states the purpose of the document in the browser toolbar, provides a name when a page is added to favorites, and displays the title for the page in search engine results.
+In addition, it plays an important role in accessibility.

-When using a screen reader the title element will be announced after the page is loaded.
-This enables users to identify a website without scanning the whole content.
+When using a screen reader, the title element will be announced after the page is loaded.
+This enables users to identify a website without scanning the entire content.
 A meaningful title could be «Contact form - ACME Inc.».
-Also don't forget to append your websites name in the title so the user always knows which website the current page belongs to.
+Also don't forget to append your website's name in the title so the user always knows which website the current page belongs to.

-In addition to the alert role the title element can be used to gain users attention, for example when a validation failed after submiting a form, i.e «Contact form could not be sent.
+In addition to the alert role the title element can be used to gain users' attention, for example when a validation failed after submitting a form, e.g. «Contact form could not be sent.
 Please provide a valid email address.» or «You have successfully logged in. - ACME Inc.».

 Set the viewport to the width of the device

-Good websites are responsive so that content is rendered well on every device.
-For example mobile devices are rendering pages at typical desktop screen size and then scales to fit the mobile screen.
-In this case the content appears very small.
-Users are forced to pinch-to-zoom and scroll around to scan the content.
+Good websites are responsive so that the content renders well on every device.
+Without setting the viewport, mobile devices render pages at a typical desktop screen size and then scale it to fit the mobile screen.
+In this case, the content generally appears very small.
+This forces users to pinch-to-zoom and scroll to scan the content.
 This is a challenge not only for users with special needs.

-Responsiveness can be achieved by set the viewport with to the width of the device and an initial zoom scale of 1.
+Responsiveness can be achieved by setting the viewport with to the width of the device, and an initial zoom scale of 1.

 <meta name="viewport" content="width=device-width, initial-scale=1.0" />

 You have also to make sure the page can adapt to different screen sizes.
 With respect to accessibility, users should only have to click and scroll vertically (with the exception of a few element types that cannot be displayed in a narrow fashion, e.g. tables).